znarkd/Noodle/README.md

 # Noodle
 Use Noodle to construct dynamic data views of tabular data.
 It provides set-based data retrieval and updates without SQL.

+Noodle may be used with any array-like object.

 Noodle is built upon *Roots*.
 The Roots library provides a foundation for creating an efficient in-memory database.
 Its unique [list processing structures](https://github.com/znarkd/Noodle/wiki/List-Processing-Structures) simplify programming logic and allow the developer to rapidly sort, group, and select data.